Hundreds of deaths could be linked to Northwest heat wave

 ———

 Morris reported from Vancouver, British Columbia.
-Associated Press writer Nicholas K. Geranios contributed from Salem, Oregon.
+Associated Press writer Nicholas K. Geranios contributed from Spokane, Washington.